cjdbarlow/bedside-notebook/investigations/pfts.md

 ##References
 1. Portch D, McCormick B. Pulmonary Function Tests and Assessment for Lung Resection.
 Update in Anaesthesia.
 1. Gould G, Pearce A. Assessment of suitability for lung resection.
 Contin Educ Anaesth Crit Care Pain.
 2006 Jun 1;6(3):97–100.
+1. Johnson JD, Theurer WM.
+A Stepwise Approach to the Interpretation of Pulmonary Function Tests.
+AFP.
+2014;89(5):359-366.